KTC96/TheGreenDragonPubQuiz/README.md

 ## Features

 * Main heading
-   * Clear title of the webpage with large stylised font to match the theme of the site
+   * A clear title for the webpage with a large stylized font to match the theme of the site
    * Responsive to screen size, wrapping onto multiple lines on smaller screens

 ![Heading](./assets/images/heading.png)

 * Settings menu
-   * Accesible by clicking on the gear icon which plays a sound when interacted with
+   * Accessible by clicking on the gear icon, which plays a sound when interacted with.
-   * Menu allows control of global sound and also control of a light/ dark theme
+   * Menu allows control of global sound and also a light or dark theme.
-   * These settings are saved to local storage allowing a better user experience
+   * These settings are saved to local storage, allowing a better user experience.

 ![Settings](./assets/images/settings.png)

 * Game area
-   * Includes the question which is generated from a JavaScript array as well as answer buttons themed with Lord of The Rings locations
+   * This includes the question, which is generated from a JavaScript array, as well as answer buttons themed with Lord of The Rings locations.
    * Buttons have a hover effect and can be clicked.
-   * If the correct or incorrect answer is chosen a corrosponsing sound is heard and the correct and incorrect answers are highlighted in green or red.
+   * If the correct or incorrect answer is chosen, a corrosponsing sound is heard, and the correct and incorrect answers are highlighted in green or red.
-   * The next question displays after a 4 second interval to allow the evaluate their choice.
+   * The next question displays after a 4 second interval to allow the  user to evaluate their choice.

 ![Game-area](./assets/images/game_area.png)

 * Username
-   * In order to play the quiz, the user must input a username as the answer buttons are not interactable until then.
+   * In order to play the quiz, the user must input a username, as the answer buttons are not interactable until then.
-   * If a user trys to interact with the buttons before submitting a username, an alert pops up reminding them to do this.
+   * If a user tries to interact with the buttons before submitting a username, an alert pops up reminding them to do this.
-   * After the username is inputted a good luck message is displayed.
+   * After the username is inputted, a good luck message is displayed.

 ![Username](./assets/images/username.png)

 * Score area
-   * As the user plays the quiz their tally of correct and incorrect answers is displayed along with the highest score.
+   * As the user plays the quiz, their tally of correct and incorrect answers is displayed along with the highest score.
-   * The top three highest scores correlating to username are displayed also.
+   * The top three highest scores correlating to username are also displayed.

 ![Score-area](./assets/images/score_area.png)

-* Restart quiz
+* Restart the quiz
-   * At the end of the quiz the users final score is displayed and a finishing song is played.
+   * At the end of the quiz, the user's final score is displayed, and a finishing song is played.
-   * The user is given the option to restart the quiz which, when clicked, resets the score
+   * The user is given the option to restart the quiz, which, when clicked, resets the score.

 ![Restart](./assets/images/restart.png)

 ### Future Implementations

-   * Increase the number of questions, and randomise the question selection so the quiz is different everytime to improve replay value.
+   * Increase the number of questions, and randomise the question selection so the quiz is different every time to improve replay value.
-   *
+   * Create different difficulties for the quiz.
-   * Link the quiz to a database to capture data so highscores can be tracked between users using different computers.
+   * Link the quiz to a database to capture data so high scores can be tracked between users using different computers.

 ### Accessibility

-To make my site suitable for those with accessibility issues I used semantic HTML, alt attributes and aria labels and ensured a high level of contrast between different site elements.
+To make my site suitable for those with accessibility issues, I used semantic HTML, alt attributes, and aria labels and ensured a high level of contrast between different site elements.
 ## Technologies

 [![My Tech Stack](https://github-readme-tech-stack.vercel.app/api/cards?lineCount=1&line1=HTML5,HTML5,ecbb4d;CSS3,CSS3,7ed0cf;JavaScript,JavaScript,5cd89d;)](https://github-readme-tech-stack.vercel.app/api/cards?lineCount=1&line1=HTML5,HTML5,ecbb4d;CSS3,CSS3,7ed0cf;JavaScript,JavaScript,5cd89d;)

 ### Languages

-* HTML: HTML was used to create the basic architecture of the website and supply ID to elements I wanted to access with JavaScript.
+* HTML: HTML was used to create the basic architecture of the website and supply IDs to elements I wanted to access with JavaScript.

 * CSS: I used CSS to style the HTML elements, making them fit my website theme to improve the user experience.

-* JavaScript: I used JavaScript to create a hamburger menu, to create a light/dark theme and to code the responsive quiz elements.
+* JavaScript: I used JavaScript to create a hamburger menu, to create a light/dark theme, and to code the responsive quiz elements.
 ### Frameworks, Libraries and Programs

 * [Font Awesome](https://fontawesome.com/): Font Awesome was used to select icons.